-Benefits of Variant 2 Some believe that this will protect against an applicant applying to use the string in a generic manner and later allowing second level registrations related to the city name.
+Benefits of Variant 2 Drawbacks of Variant 2 Some believe that this will protect against an applicant applying to use the string in a generic manner and later allowing second level registrations related to the city name.
 Some believe that this standard would not be sufficiently predictable and clear for applicants.